Alcohol Abuse Treatment

 - In 2010, the economic impact of excessive alcohol use in the United States approached an estimated $249 billion.3

-HOW ALCOHOL ABUSE AFFECTS YOUR HEALTH
+HOW ALCOHOL DEPENDENCY AFFECTS YOUR HEALTH

 In addition to mood and behavior changes, alcohol can affect thought, memory, and coordination.
 Excessive alcohol use can affect other organs such as the heart, liver, and pancreas, contributing to cardiomyopathy, irregular heartbeat, stroke, and high blood pressure.